Register a server

 1. Click Servers in the left sidebar

-2. Click Connect Server button in the top right
+2. Click Register Server button in the top right

-• Authorized groups: Select groups that can access this server (optional)
+• Access control—Define which groups can access this server:

 An installation script is automatically generated and displayed on screen.